 Panamanians are frequently rated as the happiest people on earth, which is odd considering that just about every person you meet that is working seems to be absolutely miserable!
 Panamanian poker dealers are no different – they give the impression that they hate their job.
 If you manage to get a dealer in Panama to crack a smile, then chances are they are from Venezuela, Colombia, or Costa Rica.

-In addition to having no personality, the dealers and staff in Panama are incompetent as a general rule.
-Not only are they slow, but they frequently struggle to calculate side pots (and often forget that there is a side pot, and pull all the chips into the main pot).
-They rarely prompt the player whose turn it is, and almost never announce straddles and raises, forcing players to constantly ask how much the bet is to them.
+In addition to having no personality, the dealers and staff in Panama are poor as a general rule.
+They are slow, rarely prompt the player whose turn it is, and almost never announce straddles and raises, forcing players to constantly ask how much the bet is to them.

 Every poker room offers “free” food to their players.
-I say “free” because two of the poker rooms take money out of the pot (in addition to the rake) to offset this cost.
-The only room to offer truly free food is the Veneto.
+I say “free” because each poker room takes money out of the pot (in addition to the rake) to offset this cost, and you'd really have to gorge yourself to offset the amount taken!

 Avenida Balboa al lado de Multicentro

 The Majestic casino used to be the place to play poker in Panama City.
 However, it has fallen far from grace.
-The room has 11 tables, and they have the ability to host larger tournaments in the main casino, setting up 20-30 tables.
+The room once had 11 tables, with the ability to host larger tournaments in the main casino, setting up 20-30 tables.
+They now have just 6 tables, and struggle to fill just one of them.

-There is usually a game of $1/$2 No Limit Hold’em each night by 6pm, although sometimes they play a mixed game of No Limit Hold’em and Pot Limit Omaha.
-They also frequently open a table of $2/$5 No Limit Hold’em by 9pm.
+When they do get a game, it's typically $1/$2 No Limit Hold’em (sometimes they play $1/$3), although sometimes they play a mixed game of No Limit Hold’em and Pot Limit Omaha.

 The Majestic holds tournaments every Sunday, Monday, Tuesday and Thursday at 7:30pm, with buy-ins ranging from $30 to $50.